Dr. Gwen Point is the second Chancellor of the University of the Fraser Valley.

 The Chancellor is appointed by the UFV Board of Governors upon the recommendation of the Alumni Association and consultation with the UFV Senate.
 The Chancellor serves as a member of the Board of Governors and the UFV Senate.

-The Chancellor-elect has a connection to the Fraser Valley that stretches back decades.
+Dr. Gwen Point has a connection to the Fraser Valley that stretches back decades.
 She started her engagement with what was then Fraser Valley College in the early 1980s when she and her husband Steven (former Lieutenant Governor of British Columbia and now a B.C. provincial court judge) took university-level courses there.

 From Fraser Valley College student to member of the University College of the Fraser Valley board of governors, to UFV assistant professor, Dr. Point’s career and educational journey has paralleled the development of UFV from college to university.
 Her experience as Chatelaine of the Province of British Columbia — the title given to the spouse of the Lieutenant Governor — will serve her well when performing the ceremonial aspects of the UFV Chancellor role.